Course Wait List Information

 1. Graduating seniors have first priority.
 Graduating status will be determined by an advisor via a review of remaining degree requirements on your degree evaluation.

-2. Non-graduating MIS or supply chain majors who have a direct time conflict with another required course (when the conflicting course does not have an alternate section).
+2. Non-graduating MISY or SCMT majors who have a direct time conflict with another required course (when the conflicting course does not have an alternate section).

-3. Non-MIS or supply chain majors who have a direct time conflict with another required course (when the conflicting course does not have an alternate section).
+3. Non-MISY or SCMT majors who have a direct time conflict with another required course (when the conflicting course does not have an alternate section).

 4. Students pursuing a business minor and seeking admission to ISTM 209 will be prioritized by graduation date.
 Business minor and graduation date will be determined by the advisor via a review of remaining degree requirements on your degree evaluation.